zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_6_explainability.md

 ### Objectives
 In this lab, you will:
-- learn how to generate global explanation
+- Learn how to generate global explanation
-- learn how to generate local explanation for all the time steps in the forecast forizon
+- Learn how to generate local explanation for all the time steps in the forecast forizon

 ### Prerequisites
 - You have completed all the task in Lab 3

-### Task 1: Get Global Explanation
+## Task 1: Get Global Explanation

 ### Step 1.
 Call the explanation API as shown below